apache/nuttx-apps/system/zmodem/README.txt

     Then use the sz command on Linux to send the file to the target:

-      $ sudo sz <filename> [-l nnnn] </dev/ttyS0 >/dev/ttyS0
+      $ sudo sz <filename> [-l nnnn] [-w nnnn] </dev/ttyS0 >/dev/ttyS0

     Where <filename> is the file that you want to send.
-If -l nnnn is not specified, then there will likely be packet buffer overflow errors. nnnn should be set to a value less than or equal to CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE
+If -l nnnn and -w nnnn is not specified, then there will likely be packet buffer overflow errors. nnnn should be set to a value less than or equal to CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE